StickonFire/cse15l-lab-reports/lab_report2.md

 That resulted in the right output, an empty list:
 ![Edgecase3CorrectResult](https://user-images.githubusercontent.com/70039286/151637098-fc55a144-c6af-4cf7-8029-420d54ca6197.PNG)

-While it did fix this specific problem, it certainly doesn't fix much.
+While it did fix this specific issue, it certainly isn't a thorough fix.
 As long as anything in parentheses has a period, it would end up getting placed in the list.